isamasan/DE10_Standard_Interrupt_Handler/README.md

 In the second mode, the two degrees of tilt detected by the accelerometer are used to control the servomotors.
 Tilt in the X-axis, the longitudinal axis of the accelerometer, controls one servomotor and tilt in the Y-axis, the transverse axis, controls the other.
 In both cases the servomotors are controlled in the same way: by PWM signals.
 This type of signal is also the way the accelerometer encodes the information it collects.

 In addition to this, the time progress is continuously shown on the 7-segment display, showing the minutes, seconds and tenths of a second elapsed since the start-up.

-For a full description of the project, read the 'report.pdf' file.